 The provision for doubtful debt is based on estimates of default.
 The estimated default rates used which range from 3% to 100% may be sensitive to economic circumstances.
-A 10% increase in default rates increases the provision by £314k.
+An increase of 10% in default rates would have the effect of increasing the required provision by £314k.